Iceland Camping Guide 2026

 Is it safe to drink water from Icelandic rivers?

-Cold, fast-flowing glacial rivers are generally safe to drink from but avoid streams near geothermal areas (they may contain sulphur) and any water downstream of farms.
-Always use campsite tap water when available.
+Cold, fast-flowing glacial rivers are generally safe to drink from but avoid streams near geothermal areas and any water downstream of farms.